 What Is a Rational Number?
 A Simple & Complete Guide

-Jan 24, 2025 | Litchfield Park
+Jun 15, 2026 | Litchfield Park

 What Is a Rational Number?

-And why can’t the denominator be zero?
+Wondering why the denominator can't be zero?

-In mathematical terms, a rational number is often denoted as \(\Large\frac{p}{q}\), where p and q are integers, and q \(\neq\) 0.
+In mathematical terms, we write a rational number as \(\Large\frac{p}{q}\), where p and q are integers, and q \(\neq\) 0.

 Types of Rational Numbers